tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ![Configure](../images/sequencemanager/configure.png)

 ### Shutdown of Sequencers
-Once an observation is complete, and the operator determes that it is necessary to configure for a new observing mode, cleanup for the current observation may involve shutting down all Sequencers of that observing mode.
+Once an observation is complete, and the operator determines that it is necessary to configure for a new observing mode, cleanup for the current observation may involve shutting down all Sequencers of that observing mode.
 Sequence Manager provides shutdown sequencers API variations which allow: